This page contains links to products. If you click through and buy, Shark Tank Blog may receive a commission

 The Shark Tank Blog constantly provides updates and follow-ups about entrepreneurs who have appeared on the Shark Tank TV show.
 As of June, 2019 the business was still in operation and Tanya continues to make news.
 The company claims they have 20,000 active users.

 In January, 2021, the company raised $3.9 million in a seed round that included NBA stars Kevin Durant and Chris Paul and the billionaire chairman of investment firm Vista Equity Partners, Robert F. Smith.
 In February 2021, Mark Cuban announced a partnership with the business for Black History Month called Drafted.
 Mark also brought in the NBA Players’ Association in the project.
 The goal is to give 1 million black and brown kids a bank account with $40 in it.
 The goal is to raise financial literacy in young people.
-As of November, 2023, the company was earning $5 million in annual revenue.
+Nike also got involved.
+The company gave $1 million to the cause.